Order of Musashi Shinobi Samurai

-The Order of Musashi Shinobi Samurai is a Japanese shinobisamurai clan which served Tokugawa Ieyasu and the Edo Shogunate from 1582 to 1868.
+The Order of Musashi Shinobi Samurai is a Japanese shinobisamurai clan which served Tokugawa Ieyasu and the Tokugawa Shogunate.
 They served the Tokugawa Shogunate as intelligence operatives called onmitsu (undercover agents), and metsuke (inspectors), and in the 19th century, as diplomats.
 When the political system changed due to the restoration of the monarchy in 1868, it became independent.
 The order consists of a number of families and people who have built close relations of trust with the Shibata Clan of the Musashi Province.

 The clan was closed for over 450 years and kept its arts hidden, but turned to open its door to the public in 2006.
 It has become an NPO and now engaged in introducing the ninja and samurai cultures of the Clan Shibata, as well as in the advocacy of its philosophy, now termed Ninshido which was developed by their ancestors under the shogunate.

-The definition of "shinobisamurai"
+The Definition of "Shinobi samurai"

 According to the First Chapter of Mansenshukai (Bansenshukai) authored by Fujibayashi Sabuji Yasutake in 1676, there were two types of shinobi, namely shinobisamurai and shinobinomono.
-The shinobisamurai were samurai who trained their peasants and the locals to work as shinobinomono and contracted for shinobi services from feudal lords.
+The shinobisamurai were samurai who trained their servants, peasants and the locals to work as shinobinomono and contracted for shinobi services from feudal lords.
 The shinobinomono didn't have warrior backgrounds.
 The two Japanese characters used by the author for the term "shinobisamurai" (忍士) can be also read "ninshi".

 In the order, the term "shinobisamurai" refers to the samurai who used to engage in shinobi activities during the Warring State Period.
 And after 1600, those who served the Shogunate are referred to as "ninshi".

-The shinobijutsu (ninjutsu) of the order
+The Shinobijutsu (ninjutsu) of the Order

+The case for the Musashi Shinobijutsu was made at the congress of the International Association of Ninja Research, 2020.

 The traditional understanding of shinobijutsu (ninjutsu) in the order is that it is not a martial art but a collection of strategic techniques to collect intelligence without being noticed.
 The shinobi arts handed down in the order are: the clan martial arts, weapon crafting, performing arts, equestrian arts, shinobi medicine, explosives and language education.
 Thus each member chooses his/her art(s) to focus on.
 As shinobi's missions are to gather information that shinobi do not need to be martial artists.
 There are variety of shinobi classes, namely, bugei(martial arts)-shinobi, gigei(performing arts)-shinobi, tokumu(special duty)-shinobi, etc. depending on the expertise of the shinobi.